Housing Choice Voucher Program Eligibility

-HUD is required by law to set income limits that determine the eligibility of applicants for HUD’s assisted housing programs, including the HCV Program.
+HUD is required by law to set income limits that determine the eligibility of applicants for HUD’s assisted housing programs, including the Housing Choice Voucher (HCV) Program.
 The income limits are published annually and are based on HUD estimates of median family income in a particular area or county, with adjustments for family size.

 Types of Low-Income Families

 - Low-income family: A family whose annual income does not exceed 80 percent of the median income for the area, adjusted for family size.